olvaffe/olv-notes/graphics/mesa/panvk-cs.md

       - if there are multiple breaks, we use the `offset` field of `BRANCH` instrs to form a list
   - `cs_match`
+    - we want to generate these instrs for each case
+      - `BRANCH.ne rX, #N`, branch to the next case if no match
+      - arbitrary instrs
+      - `BRANCH.always r0, #M`, branch to the end if match
+      - note that `#N` and `#M` are unknown until the entire match ends and require patching
     - `cs_match_start`
       - `cs_block_start`
     - `cs_case(N)`